-A couple years ago, my newsletter column for the month was “Six Types of Books in My Library.”
-In summary, this is how I viewed my books:
+A couple of years ago, I wrote about “Six Types of Books in My Library.”
+In summary, this is how I view my books on my bookshelves:

 - Books Worth Keeping: I enjoyed them once, and I’ll read them again.

-- Reference Materials: Books with information I want to keep.
+- Reference Materials: Books with the information I want to keep.

 - Books I Plan to Read: I really do intend to read them—someday.